whodisio/whodis-cli/readme.md

   $ whodis directory:apikey:generate

 OPTIONS
-  -d, --directoryUuid=directoryUuid  the uuid of the directory you would like to create a client token for -h, --help                         show CLI help
+  -d, --directoryUuid=directoryUuid  the uuid of the directory you would like to create an apikey for?
+  -h, --help                         show CLI help

 EXAMPLES